sparkflows/sparkflows-docs/docs/mlops/end-to-end-examples/sklearn.rst

    :alt: Scikit-learn training workflow on the canvas
    :width: 85%

-   The complete Scikit-learn training workflow — read the data, split, train, evaluate, score, capture metrics, and save the model.
+   The complete Scikit-learn training workflow — read the data, split, train, score with Sklearn Predict, evaluate, capture metrics, and save the model.

 .. figure:: ../../_assets/mlops/end-to-end-examples/sklearn/sklearn-nodes-config-1.png
    :alt: Scikit-learn training node configuration
    :width: 85%

-   Configuring the training nodes — keep *Use Champion Model* off and turn on *Prediction Over Time* with the correct model category.
+   The Sklearn Predict node — for training, set *Use Champion Model* to false, enable *Prediction Over Time Metrics*, and choose the *Model Category*.

 Run the Scikit-learn Training Workflow
 --------------------------------------